Vahe1994/SpQR/README.md

 This repository also contains an efficient CUDA kernel implementation of the SpQR matvec.
 The file `inference_demo.py` h orcontains a demo of this functionality by running end-to-end model inference.
-Below is an example of how to launch it.
+Below is an example of how to launch global_x_fp32_loaded_base_id.

 ```bash
 usage: inference_demo.py [-h] [--pretrained_model_path PRETRAINED_MODEL_PATH] [--compressed_model_path COMPRESSED_MODEL_PATH] --execution_mode {0,1}